 We currently have a number of spaces open on this course to students who would like to take this one module as a standalone.
 The Exemptions module is worth 30 credits and upon successful completion, students will receive a certificate which they can use, if registered as an Orthoptist with the HCPC, to apply to the HCPC to be annotated on the register as able to use Exemptions.

 This module is also available to students undertaking the full MMedSci degree and is an option for module three, the first module of the second year.
 For this reason, both standalone students and MMedSci students will study alongside each other at the introductory day on 14 September 2019.
-Although we will also be running a module in March 2019 for standalone students only.

 In order to undertake this course you will need to first gain the support of a 'primary exemptions tutor'.
 This is a person who is currently qualified to supply and administer the medicines listed above.
 Ideally this would be an ophthalmologist or optometrist who you work with within your trust and with whom you have a good working relationship.
 You will need this person to fill out a 'primary exemptions tutor support form' available to download here: Primary Exemptions Tutor (PET) support form.
 Please send the completed and signed form by email to Sheena Coales at the same time that you submit your application.
 Alternatively you can post it (details can be found on our 'Contact details' page).